 DolgellauDolgellau is set in the southern part of The Snowdonia National Park, at the foot of the Cader Idris (Cadair Idris) mountain range with three main routes to the summit.

 The town is a great base for touring Snowdonia with many popular walks only two or three miles from the town centre.
 These include Torrent Walk and Precipice Walks (old and new).
-Another very popular walk/cycle ride starts from the town car park and runs nine miles along the old railway line to Barmouth on the coast.
+Another very popular walk bike ride starts from the town car park and runs nine miles along the old railway line to Barmouth on the coast.
 This is The Mawddach Trail (or "Llwybr Mawddach" in Welsh).
 This walk was featured on Julia Bradbury's "Railway Walks" series on the BBC a couple of years ago.
-There is also a very nice pub (the George III) after three miles.
+There is also a very nice pub (the George III) after three miles at Penmaenpool.

 The area boasts abundant wildlife, including two Osprey nest sites about an hours drive away (one to the north at Glaslyn and another one to the south by the river Dyfi).
 There is a great deal of bird life around the Mawddach Estuary and the woods and countryside.